 UN INT Intro Text w/ Centered Large Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-Twice a year, the UK military travel to Denmark to take part in deadly animal-based trauma training exercises.
+Twice a year, UK military personnel travel to Denmark to take part in deadly animal-based trauma training exercises.

 Such animal mutilations also appear to violate UK, Danish, and EU law, which require the use of non-animal training methods whenever possible.